maandag 30 juni 2025

 Finding a footprint in a place the colony AI claims has never been visited by humans, Anna begins to suspect that her assignment isn't as simple as she was led to believe.
 Is she caught up in an elaborate corporate conspiracy, or is she actually losing her mind?
 Regardless of what horrors she might discover, or what they might do to her sanity, Anna has find the truth before her own mind destroys her."

-I loved this just as much as the first time.
-I had forgotten what was going on so I felt the suspense as much as the first time.
+I loved this book just as much the second time around!
+Since I’d forgotten most of the details, I felt the suspense and tension just as strongly as I did the first time.

 Happy reading.